gabriel-ing/Quickstarts/Interoperability/BusinessProcess.md

 {...}
 ```

-The Business Process logic is stored inside this class as XML data (XData):
+The Business Process logic is stored inside this class as XML data (XData).
+The XData name needs to be BPL and it should have the XML namespace defined.

 ```
 XData BPL [ XMLNamespace = "http://www.intersystems.com/bpl" ]
 { <...>}